-As of March 6, 2006, the total number of shares of our Common Stock available for issuance or delivery under the Stock Plan was 2,468,546.
+In 2006, we granted 1,676,500 option shares of Common Stock to our executive officers, key employees and directors.
+As of July 10, 2006, the total number of shares of our Common Stock available for issuance or delivery under the Stock Plan was 1,360,656, which includes options previously granted and forfeited by terminated employees.
 In connection with these stock issuances, we entered into a shareholders agreement with the recipient of the shares.
 See "Certain Relationships and Related Party Transactions - Employee Stockholders Agreement."

-Change-in-Control Provisions.
+Change-in -Control Provisions.
 The committee may, in the event of a change in control, provide that any outstanding awards that are unexercisable or otherwise unvested will become fully vested and immediately exercisable.
 In addition, the committee may, in its sole discretion, provide for the termination of an award upon the consummation of the change in control and the payment of a cash amount in exchange for the cancellation of an award, and/or the issuance of substitute awards that will substantially preserve the otherwise applicable terms of any affected award.